Pollution Prevention (P2) Intern Program

-Student and business application screening for the next summer begins in December and continues until positions are filled.
-If you are interested in participating, please complete the Business Application or Student Application by December 15.
-Some late applications may be accepted.
+Student and business application screening for the next summer begins in mid-December and continues until positions are filled.
+If you are interested in participating, please complete the on-line Business Application or Student Application.
+Send any other inquiries or documents electronically to to the PPI Intern Coordinator.

-Financial support—Interns receive up to $15/hour plus fringe, and gain an education in pollution prevention—knowledge of this environmental principle will be advantageous to any future career.
+Financial support—Interns receive up to $17/hour plus travel reimbursements to and from their host company location.
+Students also gain an education in pollution prevention—knowledge of this environmental principle will be advantageous to any future career.
 Many P2 internships throughout the United States have resulted in employment offers from host companies.
-Participating businesses pay the intern’s wages and may hire the student directly, or be billed by PPI.
+Participating businesses bear the cost of the intern’s wages in one of two ways -

 Students enrolled in engineering or science programs at an accredited college or university in Kansas and who have at least a “junior” standing by the start of their internship summer, can apply for an intern position.

 Application screening begins in December and continues until positions are filled.
-Complete the Student Application or Business Application.
-You need the free Acrobat Reader to view and print the pdf file, or you may get a copy of the application by sending an e-mail request to firstname.lastname@example.org.
+To complete the Student Application or Business Application, you need the free Acrobat Reader to view and print the pdf file. you may also get a copy of the application by sending an e-mail request to the PPI Intern Coordinator.

 133 Ward Hall

 - Recent case summaries

 - Individual past case summaries

 - Watch past P2 intern presentations (2012 - 2014):